 Randstad is one of the world’s leading provider of recruitment and HR services, with operations in 39 countries, and representing more than 90 percent of the global HR services marke

 To stay ahead of competitors, Randstad has recently launched a new brand promise, Human Forward.
-It focuses on “integrating superior innovative HR technology with the human touch of our professional and experienced people”, shares Rena Tan, the regional marketing and communications director at Randstad Singapore, Hong Kong and Malaysia.
+It focuses on “integrating superior innovative HR technology with the human touch of our professional and experienced people”, shares Rena Ling, the regional marketing and communications director at Randstad Singapore, Hong Kong and Malaysia.

 The company has also begun incorporating technology into their daily activities, making use of it in a way that produces “smart, personal and effective” experiences for their clients.

 One of the areas they’ve smartly leveraged technology is in sales and marketing.
 The Marketing team in Randstad sees itself as both a sales enabler and driver, and uses a range of strategies, platforms and tools to generate quality leads for the business.
 This include social media marketing, advertising, events, inbound marketing, search, content marketing and email marketing.

 Despite the marketing team constantly generating a large volume of leads, it doesn’t always correlate to a corresponding increase in sales.
 Understandably, some of the leads are not quite ready to convert, are irrelevant, or are not in the market currently.
 The challenge is sifting out the qualified leads who are ready for a conversation, without burning out the sales team.

 “Faced with a large backlog of half-qualified or unqualified leads, the sales team will gradually drop off following up on each and every one of them,” Ling explains.
 “The lack of consistent and regular follow-ups eventually leads to significant wasted sales opportunities.”

 Besides, it takes too much time to respond to and engage with every single lead, especially when the majority of efforts doesn’t result in successful conversions or qualification.